(Published Mar. 15, 2022. Updated Feb. 12, 2024.)

 - Fasting and abstinence

-During Lent, abstinence and fasting are practiced, to remember the sacrifices of Jesus.
-Abstinence is “doing without” and fasting is “doing with less.”
+During Lent, abstinence and fasting are practiced commemorating the sacrifices of Jesus.
+Abstinence involves ‘doing without,’ while fasting entails ‘doing with less.

 The hunger experienced is a reminder of the hunger we ought to have for God and the hunger He has for us.

 Abstaining from meat is a biblical discipline observed during Lent.
 It’s customary to refrain from meat and consume fish, symbolizing Christ, on Ash Wednesday and Fridays throughout Lent.

 Fasting, another biblical discipline, is observed on Ash Wednesday and Good Friday through a mini fast by followers.